aimms/documentation/webui/webui-grid-pages.rst

 .. image:: images/GridPage_PageTab_Full_1.png
     :align: center

+Adding widgets can be done by following the steps described `in this section <widget-manager.html#adding-a-widget>`_ .
-Initially, unassigned widgets may be moved from the "Unassigned widgets" section to one of the defined areas by using drag-and-drop.
+Unassigned widgets may be moved from the "Unassigned widgets" section to one of the defined areas by using drag-and-drop.
 Assigned widgets may also be moved from one area to another by using drag-and-drop:

 .. image:: images/GridPage_Drag-and-Drop_1.png
     :align: center